Doctor of Dental Medicine Program (MOSDOH)

 - General: A candidate must be able to observe a patient accurately, at a distance and close at hand, and observe non-verbal communications when performing general dental treatment or administering medications.

-- Specific: A candidate must be able to perform visual and tactile dental examinations and treatment including visual acuity, with or without accommodation, to discern slight differences and variations in color, shape and general appearance between normal and abnormal, soft and hard tissues.
+- Specific: A candidate must be able to perform visual and tactile dental examinations and treatment including visual acuity, ability to discern slight differences and variations in color, shape and general appearance between normal and abnormal, soft and hard tissues.
 Use of tactile senses may be either direct, by palpation or indirect, through instrumentation.
-A candidate must also possess the visual acuity, with or without correction to read charts, records, small print and handwritten notation and distinguish small variations in colors intra and extra-orally.
+A candidate must also possess the visual acuity, with or without correction to read charts, records, small print and handwritten notation and distinguish small variations in colors intra- and extra-orally.

 - General: A candidate must be able to communicate clearly, effectively and be sensitive with patients, parents and/or guardians; convey or exchange information at a level allowing development of a health history; identify problems presented; explain alternative solutions; and answer questions and give directions during treatment and post-treatment.
 For effective treatment, the candidate must be able to communicate effectively and efficiently with patients, parents, guardians, interpreters and all members of the dental and medical health care team and must be culturally appropriate.
 Communication includes oral and written modes.